kristofferkarlsson93/nodeJs-DependencyLoader/README.md

 - tests
 - node_modules

-## What is dependencyInjection
-Dependency injection is the act of injecting the dependencies a module uses in to it.
-This means that the module do not need to use `require('./someModule.js')`.
-This makes the module easier to test and simpler to use.

 ## Detailed usage
 To better illustrate the use of the dependencyLoader a more detailed example is provided.